zavolanlab/tin-score-calculation/README.md

 ## Extended usage

-Additionaly, this repository has been updated with two simple Python scripts.
+Additionaly, this repository has been updated with three simple Python scripts.

 ### TIN score merging